 Entertainment

 Have you ever considered what makes a country unique?
 What else might it be, besides its inhabitants, who are a part of it?
 The national emblems of Qatar, a country wealthy in resources, preserve its history and culture.
-The country’s identity and ideals are defined through its symbols.
-While reading about them in books or on the internet, people frequently fail to grasp their significance.
-Therefore, to make things simpler, why not travel to a wealthy nation and learn for yourself?
+The country’s identity and ideals are defined through its symbols, and among them, the national flower in Qatar holds a special place.
+People frequently need help to grasp their significance while reading about them in books or on the internet.
+Therefore, to simplify things, why not travel to a wealthy nation and learn for yourself?

 National Flower of Qatar